How to Reduce Costs by Leveraging the AWS Well-Architected Framework

 As recommended by AWS, it’s important to outsource or automate processes where possible to increase business agility and maximise optimisation.
 If this all sounded a bit too complex, let us do the heavy lifting.

 Here at Experience Digital, we pride ourselves on our ability to budget, keeping our customer’s costs low to increase their chances at long-term scalability and success.
-Furthermore, to save you even more money, we’ll complete your Well-Architected Review for free*.
-Our team of engineers will audit your architecture and provide a comprehensive report with actionable items and recommendations on the next steps.
+Book in your Well-Architected Review and our team of experienced engineers will audit your architecture and provide a comprehensive report with actionable items and recommendations on the next steps.

 The benefits of booking your Well-Architected Review with us include: